WilliamBaxter417/WilliamBaxter417/README.md

 ## 🙋 About Me

-- 🔭 8+ YOE in quantitative data-driven research and analysis <br>
+- 🔭 8+ YOE across industry and academia in quantitative research and analysis <br>
-- 📚 PhD in Electrical Engineering and BE (Hons) & ME in Electrical Engineering from the University of New South Wales <br>
+- 📚 PhD in Electrical Engineering and BE (Hons, 1st) & ME in Electrical Engineering from the University of New South Wales <br>
+- 📈 Supervised research teams and led 5 data-driven projects <br>
-- 📝 Published 7 technical papers in high impact research journals for engineering <br>
+- 📝 Published 7 technical papers in high-impact research journals for engineering <br>
-- 📏 Instructed programming courses to ~700 students and industry professionals, including Python, SQL and Bash <br>
+- 📏 Delivered data science courses on Python, SQL and other programming languages to industry professionals. <br>

 ## 🛠️ Skills